Manuel Margot: Major leagues

 The Padres promoted Margot to the major leagues for the first time on September 21, 2016.
 Margot made his major league debut as a pinch runner and defensive replacement the same day, against the Arizona Diamondbacks.
 He recorded his first MLB hit on a single to center field off Derek Law of the San Francisco Giants on September 24.
 In his debut season, Margot played in 10 games, including seven starts in center field and one in right.
 He had nine hits in 37 at-bats.

 Despite a knee injury that limited his playing time in spring training, Margot made the 2017 Opening Day roster as the starting center fielder.
-He hit five extra-base hits in his first six games of the 2017 season, including two home runs in consecutive plate appearances against San Francisco Giants starter Matt Cain on April 8, and two doubles off of Giants starter Madison Bumgarner on April 9.
+He hit five extra-base hits in his first six games of the 2017 season, including two home runs in consecutive plate appearances against San Francisco Giants starter Matt Cain on April 8, and two doubles off Giants starter Madison Bumgarner on April 9.
 Margot missed about a month of the season in May and June with a calf injury but finished the 2017 season with a .263/.313/.409 batting line with 13 home runs in 126 games, including 121 starts in center field.
 He finished sixth in the NL Rookie of the Year voting.

 Margot was the Padres regular center fielder in 2018, starting 123 games there, and only missing 10 days on the disabled list with bruised ribs in April.
 His batting line on the season dropped to .245/.292/.384 with 8 home runs and 11 stolen bases.
 He was considered to be a plus defender in center field, without making many highlight plays.

 Margot began losing time in center field in 2019, making 98 starts there while Wil Myers picked up 58 of the center field starts.
 Margot effectively became part of a platoon with left-handed hitting corner outfielder Josh Naylor in the latter part of the season.
 Margot still played in a career-high 151 games on the season, often coming in as a pinch hitter or defensive replacement.
 Margot batted .234/.304/.387 on the year, with 12 home runs in 398 at-bats.
 He had 20 stolen bases in 24 attempts.
 On defense, Margot led the Padres with 11 outs above average, ranking fourth in the National League.